What are all the different types of yogurt?

 10 Different Types of Yogurt You Can Find At The Grocery Store

 1. Original Yogurt

-This is the standby yogurt, the kind most people are familiar with.
-Some common brands include Yoplait, Stonyfield, Dannon and most stores have their own generic brand.
+This is the standby yogurt that most people are familiar with.
+Some common brands include Yoplait, Stonyfield, Dannon, and most stores have their own generic brand.
 An 8-oz portion is chock full of calcium, vitamin D, and even some protein.
-They also come in various flavors and include lowfat, fat-free and sugar-free options for those with dietary restrictions.
+They also come in various flavors and include low-fat, fat-free, and sugar-free options for those with dietary restrictions.

 2. Probiotic Yogurt

 Probiotics are live and active cultures that help with the fermentation of yogurt.
-They are also beneficial to you gastrointestinal health.
-While most yogurts do have probiotics and any yogurt that states live and actives cultures are good for your health, some brands like Activia develop specific kinds of cultures.
+They are also beneficial to your gastrointestinal health.
+While most yogurts do have probiotics and any yogurt that states “live and actives cultures” are good for your health, some brands like Activia develop specific kinds of cultures.

 3. Greek-style Yogurt

 This is one of the most controversial types of yogurts, where many people either love the tang or hate it.
 It is higher in protein than original yogurt, and some popular brands are Oikos, Chobani, and Fage.
 This yogurt is made from straining most of the whey, leaving behind a smooth thick consistency.
 I for one, am extremely grateful for its popularity, as its consistency is very similar to the homemade kind I grew up with.